- The Learning Environment

 Educational Leadership and Policy courses offer a dynamic learning environment for students interested in critically exploring some of the most pressing issues facing education today.
 Although courses do not directly lead to licensure to work in elementary, secondary, or post-secondary settings, courses will prepare students for entry-level positions in educational leadership, policy, non-profits, and a variety of other organizations.
 ELP courses will also prepare students who wish to pursue graduate studies in educational leadership, administration, or policy.
-Courses are offered in a variety of formats including on-campus and online.
+Courses are offered in a variety of formats including on-campus and remote instruction.

 About Our Facilities

 ELP is housed in the Graduate School of Education, which is located at the University at Buffalo’s North Campus, Baldy Hall.
 Classes are taught in a seminar format.
-Seminars include a range of delivery styles including in-person, online, and in the field.
+Seminars include a range of delivery styles including in-person, remote, and in the field.
 Course activities, discussions, presentations, and written assignments are designed to provide students with both individual and collaborative opportunities to develop critical sense-making about how social justice topics intersect with education leadership practice policy.
 Course readings draw primarily from educational research, but also utilizes relevant interdisciplinary research from the social sciences.